Inpatient Treatment Facilities for Mental Health in Los Angeles, California

 People suffering from mental illness often act in unusual ways, which can make others around them feel uncomfortable.
 This offsets a chain reaction of feeling uncomfortable then results in a person treating another individual differently, discriminating against them in a sense consciously or unconsciously because they feel uncomfortable.

 Truth is, today, we still struggle to change the narrative surrounding mental health treatment.
 Negative stigmas still plague and deffer people from receiving the treatment that they truly need because of embarrassment or shame.

-450 million people worldwide are suffering from mental health issues, and only a small percentage enter treatment.
+450 million people worldwide are suffering from mental health issues.
+In addition, only a small percentage enter treatment.
 However, today, more and more people are learning how important it is to seek out help.
 Even as we slowly begin to break down these barriers, dual diagnosis treatment is still confusing to many.

-At Montare, we are educating people that mental health is not something to be ashamed of, and recovery is possible.
-Contact us today to learn more about our inpatient mental health program.
+At Montare Behavioral Health, we are educating people that mental health is not something to be ashamed of, and recovery is possible.
+Contact us today to learn more about our inpatient mental health treatment programs in Los Angeles, California.
 To learn more about our admissions process, click here.
 Sobriety is right around the corner!